fvalka/flight-cold-temperature-correction/README.md

 Further manual examples were created for unit tests of the flight path angle calculation.

-### Equations and Calculation Parmaters on the Dev Console
+### Equations and Calculation Parameters on the Dev Console

 All the equations used and their input parameters are logged to the console on debug level.